How to Make Beef on a Stick – Bearded Butcher Style (Recipe)

 Marinade Prep for Beef on a Stick

 These tough cuts of beef benefit greatly from an overnight marinade which helps the meat become more tender.
-Chinese beef on a stick uses several ingredients that might not always be easy to come by – especially gochugaru, a paste made from red chili peppers and glutinous rice paste.
+Chinese beef on a stick uses several ingredients that might not always be easy to come by – especially gochutgaru, a paste made from red chili peppers and glutinous rice paste.
 In place of the paste, we used our Hollywood and Hot blends.
 The mixtures adds just the right combination of slightly sweet and just subtly spicy enough to give the beef a good kick.

 This simple marinade is made with seasonings, soy sauce, rice vinegar, sesame oil, ginger, and green onions.
 Simply mix it all together in a one-gallon storage bag or a bowl with a resealable lid.
 The marinade helps break up the dense muscle fibers and adds flavor and juiciness to the steak.